 - 3/4 cup mini chocolate chips

-- Cooking spray I use Misto
+- Cooking spray, I use Misto

 Instructions

-- Preheat oven to 425 degrees F and spray muffin tin with cooking spray.
-Set aside.
-In a large mixing bowl, whisk the egg for 10 seconds.
-Add yogurt, oil, maple syrup, milk, vanilla, baking powder + soda, and whisk to combine.
+- In a large mixing bowl, whisk the egg for 10 seconds.
+Add yogurt, oil, maple syrup, milk, vanilla, baking powder, baking soda, salt and whisk to combine.

-- Add flour and gently stir until well incorporated (batter will be thick).
+- Add flour and gently stir until well incorporated, batter will be thick.
 Do not over mix otherwise muffins will be tough.

 - Bake for 7 minutes in preheated to 425 degrees F oven.
 Reduce heat to 375 degrees F (no need to wait for oven to cool off) and bake for another 10-11 minutes or until a toothpick inserted in the centre comes out clean.